-If you have been getting the error message “The Server Stumbled with Error 0x801901F7.
-We all have bad days” most especially when accessing Windows Store; do not worry, we have got the right fix for you.
+If you’ve been getting the error message The Server Stumbled with Error 0x801901F7.
+We all have bad days especially when accessing Windows Store; don’t worry, we’ve got the right fix for you.

-How to solve ‘The Server Stumbled with Error 0x801901F7’ error
+How to solve The Server Stumbled with Error 0x801901F7 error

-Solution 1: Restart your PC
+1. Restart your PC

-Solution 2: Synchronize your Microsoft Account
+2. Synchronize your Microsoft Account

 - Sign up to create a Microsoft profile at Windows Live or if you already have a Microsoft account, proceed to the next step.